The City of Darlington has many active civic groups and members, and several of these groups present scholarships to area youth.

 The largest of the City’s civic organizations, the Darlington Kiwanis Club is a community service organization focused on educating children and sponsors several programs to help them succeed, specifically the Terrific Kids Program, All A’s Recognition, and scholarships among other activities.

-The Club meets at 1 p.m. every other Thursday at the Darlington Country Club.
+The Club meets at 1 p.m. on the first and third Thursday of each month at the Darlington Country Club.

 The Pee Dee Coalition Against Domestic and Sexual Assault provides services to victims of child abuse, sexual assault and domestic violence in the Pee Dee Region of South Carolina.
 Pee Dee Coalition was organized in 1986 in South Carolina and serves as the rape crisis and family violence center for Florence, Darlington, Marion, Chesterfield, Marlboro, Dillon and Williamsburg Counties.
 Satellite Centers are located in each county.
 The Darlington office is located at 105 Orange St.

 Crisis intervention services are provided through the 24-hour toll-free crisis line.

 The Pilot Club of Darlington meets at 7 p.m. on the second and fourth Monday of the month at the Jewels Deluxe.

 In May and November, the club only meets the second Monday, and in December the club meets on the first Monday.

 This Club organizes the S.C.
 Sweet Potato Festival each year on the second Saturday in October on the Public Square.

 The Darlington Professional Women is a networking association for businesswomen in the Pee Dee Area, with a focus in Darlington County.

 The group meets at noon on the third Wednesday of the month at the Greater Darlington Chamber of Commerce, 38 Public Square.